 - 1. Investigate or supervise the investigation of reported acts of bullying and teen dating violence in the school in accordance with the Common Ground High School's Safe School Climate Plan; - 2.
 Collect and maintain records of reports and investigations of bullying and teen dating violence in the school; and - 3.
 Act as the primary school official responsible for preventing, identifying and responding to bullying and dating violence reports in the school.

-Safe School Climate Specialist: (203) 389-0823 ext.
-1218 mfrasier@commongroundct.org

-District Safe School Climate Coordinator: Monique Frasier, Assistant Director Bev Greene, Director of School Operations (203) 389-0823 ext.1203 lcox@commongroundct.org
+Safe School Climate Specialist: Shanequa Sturgis-Nash, Assistant Director (203) 389-0823 District Safe School Climate Coordinator: Bev Greene, Director of School Operations (203) 389-0823